lonycell/grafana.v7/docs/sources/auth/gitlab.md

 `GITLAB_APPLICATION_ID` and `GITLAB_SECRET` respectively for the rest of this section.

-## Enable GitLab in Grafana
+## Enable GitLab in ThingSPIN

-Add the following to your Grafana configuration file to enable GitLab
+Add the following to your ThingSPIN configuration file to enable GitLab
 authentication:

 ```bash